cogentcore/core/tensor/README.md

 The `Vectorize` function and its variants provide a universal "apply function to tensor data" mechanism (often called a "map" function, but that name is already taken in Go).
 It takes an `N` function that determines how many indexes to iterate over (and this function can also do any initialization prior to iterating), a compute function that gets an index and a list of tensors, which is applied to every index, and a varargs list of indexed tensors.
 It is completely up to the compute function how to interpret the index.
 There is a Threaded version of this for parallelizable functions, and a GPU version.

-All tensor package functions are registered using a single name to function map (`Funcs`).
+All tensor package functions are registered using a global name-to-function map (`Funcs`), and can be called by name via `tensor.Call` or `tensor.CallOut` (creates the appropriate output tensors for you).
+Standard enumerated functions in `stats` and `metrics` have a `FuncName` method that appends the package name, which is how they are registered and called.

 * [table](table) organizes multiple Tensors as columns in a data `Table`, aligned by a common outer row dimension.
 Because the columns are tensors, each cell (value associated with a given row) can also be n-dimensional, allowing efficient representation of patterns and other high-dimensional data.
 Furthermore, the entire column is organized as a single contiguous slice of data, so it can be efficiently processed.
 A `Table` automatically supplies a shared list of row Indexes for its `Indexed` columns, efficiently allowing all the heterogeneous data columns to be sorted and filtered together.